banzaicloud/banzai-charts/incubator/ht-aws-asg-action-plugin/README.md

 $ helm install --name my-release banzaicloud-incubator/ht-aws-asg-action-plugin
 ```

-The command deploys Hollowtrees ASG action plugin on the Kubernetes cluster in the default configuration.
+The command deploys Hollowtrees ASG action plugin to a Kubernetes cluster with the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 ## Uninstalling the Chart